johnmcfarlane/papers/c++/error-handling.md

 * Developers must first test their code thoroughly using the Trap Enforcement Strategy and taking full advantage of the Test User Contract.
-* Developers who instead choose to optimise defective code will see pronounced deterioration in the behaviour of their program.
+* Developers who skip thorough testing but still enable optimisations may see pronounced deterioration in the behaviour of their program.

-Concerns about this deterioration are raised in ([P2064R0](https://wg21.link/p2064r0)) suggesting than an alarming amount of defective code reaches production without first being tested using the trap strategy.
+Concerns about this deterioration are raised in ([P2064R0](https://wg21.link/p2064r0)) suggesting than an alarming amount of defective code reaches production without first being tested using the Trap Enforcement Strategy.
 It is always unwise to release software that contains undefined behaviour.
 Optimising such programs only throws fuel on an already-lit fire.
-Meanwhile, authors who tested their code using modern tools and techniques should not have to pay for bugs they didn't write.

-#### Log-And-Continue Enforcement Strategy

-The program can emit a run-time diagnostic regarding the contract violation and then continue past the bug.

-Advantages:

-* Defective legacy programs in production can continue to function.
-* Developers gain feedback helpful in addressing defects.

-Disadvantages:

-* Code size may increase considerably.
-* Sanitizers may not support this strategy.
-* It involves relying on a program which exhibits UB.

-Nevertheless, it is a popular choice in some domains where the cost of fixing or terminating a program is great and the risk of continuing with undefined behaviour is low.
-Some optimisations assume software is free of Unambiguous Bugs.
-It is unwise to enable these optimisations in such domains.

 ### Enforcement Profiles

 Now that we have established some Unambiguous Bug Strategies, how do we choose between them?
-We can use examples of C++ programs built for different domains to speculate on which strategies are best suited to different conditions.
+We can use examples of C++ programs built for different domains to speculate on which strategies are best suited to different situations.

 #### Tester